FocalUNETR: A Focal Transformer for Boundary-aware Segmentation of CT Images: Methods

-The encoder uses a patch size of $2 \times 2$ with a feature dimension of $2 \times 2 \times 1 = 4$ (\textit{i.e.} single input channel CT) and and a $D$-dimensional embedding space (e.g., 64).
-Moreover, the overall architecture of the encoder consists of four stages of focal transformer blocks.
-Between every stage, a patch merging layer is used to reduce the resolution by a factor of 2.
-The hierarchical representations of the encoder at different stages are used in downstream applications such as CT-based prostate segmentation for multi-scale feature extraction.

-By using skip connections, the FocalUNETR encoder (Figure \ref{fig:focal_unetr}A) connects to a CNN-based decoder at each resolution to build a \qq{U-shaped} network for downstream applications such as segmentation.
-Following this, we concatenate the encoder output with the processed input volume features and feed them into a residual block for the prostate segmentation task, followed by a final $1 \times 1$ convolutional layer with a proper activation function (i.e., softmax), the required number of class-based probabilities is obtained.
+The encoder utilizes a patch size of $2 \times 2$ with a feature dimension of $2 \times 2 \times 1 = 4$ (i.e., a single input channel CT) and a $D$-dimensional embedding space.
+The overall architecture of the encoder comprises four stages of focal transformer blocks, with a patch merging layer applied between each stage to reduce the resolution by a factor of 2.
+We utilize an FCN-based decoder (Fig. \ref{fig:focal_unetr}A) with skip connections to connect to the encoder at each resolution to construct a ``U-shaped" architecture for our CT-based prostate segmentation task.
+The output of the encoder is concatenated with processed input volume features and fed into a residual block.
+A final $1 \times 1$ convolutional layer with a suitable activation function, such as Softmax, is applied to obtain the required number of class-based probabilities.